ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/07-meldable-heaps.md

 best possible algorithm is to simply concatenate the two arrays and then *heapify* the result.
 We will not describe the *heapify* algorithm here, the only thing you have to know is that it can turn any array into a binary heap in linear time, $O(n)$.
-Thich means that the best algorithm for melding two binary heaps is linear in their size.
+This means that the best algorithm for melding two binary heaps is linear in their size.

 If we loosen the requirement that the heap is a *complete* tree, it is possible to implement melding faster than that.
 The downside is that we have to store the heap as a tree, in the same way as we did in @sec:trees:implementing-binary-trees.